Robotic-Assisted Aortic Valve Repair

 exercise, diet, and wound care.
 It will help your recovery.

 Make sure all your healthcare providers and dentists know about your health history.

-You may need to take antibiotics before some medical and dental procedures.
-It helps
+You may need to take antibiotics before some dental procedures.
+This helps prevent

-prevent an infection of your replacement valve.
-Ask your healthcare provider whether
+an infection of your replacement valve.
+Talk with your healthcare provider about whether

 this applies to you.